 We believe in providing additional opportunities for students to study courses they may be interested in but which are not run as part of the main curriculum.
 Parents pay a small fee for these courses to cover staff costs but they are provided free of charge for students eligible for Pupil Premium funding.
 Some courses have more than one group running in each academic year.
-The offer varies from year to year but has recently included:
+The offer varies from year to year but has more recently included:

+- Year 9 French (for dual linguists see above)

 - Cambridge Beginners Latin KS3 & 4 students

 - GCSE Latin KSS & 4 students

 - Beginners Spanish Year 7 students

-- GCSE Dance Year 9 & KS4 students

 - GCSE Further Maths Year 11 students

-- AS Level German Year 12 students

-We have also previously run extended school courses in GCSE Astronomy, GCSE Dance, AS Level Creative Writing and AS Level Computer Science.
+We have also previously run extended school courses in GCSE Astronomy, GCSE Dance, AS Level Creative Writing, AS Level German, and AS Level Computer Science.